Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

-With container gardening you can have your tomato plants in the patio, driveway, or any place near your house that gets sunlight.
+With container gardening, you can have your tomato plants on the patio, driveway, or any place near your house that gets sunlight.

 The advantage of using containers is you are not restricted for space.
 You don’t have to worry about diseases in the soil or having poor soil in the garden.
 Containers are also good to provide warmth to the plants faster than when they are planted in the garden.
 This means you get faster growth and a good yield.